TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 11/Hebrews 11.17.md

 ---

-By faith Abraham, being tried, offered up Isaac: yea, he that had gladly received the promises was offering up his only begotten [son] ;
+By faith, Abraham, being tested, offered up Isaac.
+Yes, he who had gladly received the promises was offering up his one and only son;